mdolab/pygeo/doc/advanced_ffd.rst

 We will demonstrate manipulating the reference axis by creating a sweep design variable.
 First, we need to define a callback function that takes in the design variable values and manipulates the axis, as shown in the snippet below.
 There are a few new methods to learn.
-:meth:`.DVGeometry.extractCoef` gets the array of control point values (in order) from the ``c4`` reference axis.
+:meth:`extractCoef <.DVGeometry.extractCoef>` gets the array of control point values (in order) from the ``c4`` reference axis.
 To sweep the wing, we apply a rotation in the x-z axis about the innermost axis point.
-The :meth:`.DVGeometry.restoreCoef` method sets the new axis position based on the manipulated points.
+The :meth:`restoreCoef <.DVGeometry.restoreCoef>` method sets the new axis position based on the manipulated points.

 .. literalinclude:: ../examples/c172_wing/runFFDExample.py
     :start-after: # rst sweep